 - A copied course description or URL to information on host organisation’s website

-If you require approval for compulsory courses or language/culture courses, please contact the relevant advisor to discuss course selection.
+If you require approval for compulsory courses or language/culture courses, please contact the relevant Discipline Advisor to discuss course selection.
 We also require a signed and returned Exchange Specified Approval Form before we will submit your faculty approval.

 Please note: if you need to change courses from your original approval when you arrive at your host organisation, please email details of your new courses to the Faculty Office.

 - Step 6 - Enrol at the University of Adelaide